ALA eCourse - January 6-31, 2014

-This hands-on course explores the information treasures published online by the U. S. Federal government through the Government Printing Office and specific agencies and branches of the government.
-We will cover the best sites to begin researching for government information in general and specifically for business, healthcare, genealogy, history, current government, legal, regulatory, taxes, retirement, insurance, and state and local government information.
+This hands-on course explores the information treasures published online by the U. S. Federal and State governments through the Government Printing Office and specific agencies and branches of the government.
+The state and local government sites that manage Federal Government programs and information are also covered.
+We will explore the best sites to begin researching in general and specifically for business, healthcare, genealogy, history, current government, legal, regulatory, taxes, retirement, insurance, and state and local government information.

-Plan on at least two hours for each Web-based activity for a total of 16 hrs of hands-on work.
-Lecture, discussion and overview time will vary around 8 hours.
+Plan on at least two hours for each Web-based activity for a minimum of 24 hrs of hands-on work.
+Lecture, discussion and overview time will vary around 12 hours total.
+Plan on 10 hours of work each week.
 Read thoroughly and view each site as it is introduced.

-This course is intended for librarians and other researchers who want to be able to quickly and efficiently find current, accurate, and complete information published by the U. S. Federal Government on the Web.
+This course is intended for librarians and other researchers who want to be able to quickly and efficiently find current, accurate, and complete information published by the U. S. Federal and State governments on the Web.

 Participants should know how to use e-mail and a current standard Web Browser, e.g., Chrome, Firefox, or Internet Explorer -- current versions are best..

 Diane K. Kovacs is President of Kovacs Consulting and has been a Web Teacher and consultant for two decades.
 She designs and teaches Web-based and in-person courses for organizations and individuals including UIUC GSLIS LEEP, SJSU SLIS, ALAEditions, ACRL, MLA, and others.
 Diane has been designing and teaching Web-based and in-person MLA Approved CE Courses since 2001

 Her most recent book is Theiss, Danielle, and Kovacs, Diane K. (editors) (2013) Finding a Public Voice: Barbara Fister as a Case Study.
 ALA Editions: Chicago.
 7 Steps to Effective Online Teaching is forthcoming in 2014 from ALA Editions: Chicago.
 Other books include The Kovacs Guide to Electronic Library Collection Development: Essential Core Subject Collections, Selection Criteria, and Guidelines(2009) 2ed.
 Neal-Schuman Publishers: New York. and The Virtual Reference Handbook: Interview and Information Delivery Techniques for the Chat and E-Mail Environments (2007) Neal-Schuman Publishers: New York. published concurrently in the United Kingdom by Facet Publishers (2007)